-There is an additional dimension to this structure.
-You.
+There is an additional dimension to this Your personal wellbeina structure. and development.
 As a technical leader, you have to take care of yourself.
 Being the person who likely understands how everything works also means you will likely work more hours than required to make sure everything is right.

-But many people are counting on you to provide technical direction, come up with creative solutions and see what is ahead.
+But many people are counting on you to provide technical direction, come up with creative solutions, and see what is ahead.
 Keeping yourself well rested and developing your own capability are necessary for the success of the project.